Just-in-Time Learning: What it is and How To Implement It.

-Home » Learning Habits » Just-in-Time Learning Theory: Definition, Origin & How to Implement JITL
+Home » Learning Habits » Just-in-Time Learning: What it is and How To Implement It.

 Does the challenge of learning something new seem overwhelming?
-Or have you ever felt at a loss when you are faced with a new skill that you want to learn, but don't know where to start?
+Or have you ever felt at a loss when faced with a new skill you want to learn but don't know where to start?

 The key to learning something new is to focus on a specific skill or information that can be immediately applied.
 This is called just-in-time learning.

-This concept can be implemented in all areas of your life.
-Most people, however, use it in the workplace, where it is an effective way of boosting productivity.
+This concept can be implemented in all areas of life.
+Most people, however, use it in the workplace, where it effectively boosts productivity.

-Just-in-time learning boosts productivity because it is motivating to be able to constantly and immediately see the results of the knowledge that you have just acquired.
+Just-in-time learning boosts productivity because it is motivating to constantly and immediately see the results of the knowledge you have just acquired.
 Naturally, this gratification encourages you to gain even more knowledge and put it to good use.

-The trick here is to switch back and forth from production mode to research mode so you're consistently growing and getting experience right then and there with whatever you’re learning.
+The trick here is to switch back and forth from production to research mode so you're consistently growing and getting the experience right then and there with whatever you’re learning.

-In this article, we’ll define just-in-time learning (or JITL for short), the origin of this theory and a five-step process for implementing.
+In this article, we’ll define just-in-time learning (or JITL for short), the origin of this theory, and a five-step process for implementation.

 Let's get started.